vtex/toolbelt/README.md

 vtex watch --server <sandbox-name>
 ```

-You need to call it this way if you want to enable [Hot Module Replacement](http://webpack.github.io/docs/hot-module-replacement-with-webpack.html).
+You need to call it this way if you want to enable [Hot Module Replacement](http://webpack.github.io/docs/hot-module-replacement-with-webpack.html), see below for more information on how to configure your project for this.

-When firing up the VTEX Toolbelt this way, use the following URL:

-`<name-of-your-store>.local.myvtex.com:3000`

 # Livereload